-Figure 3 shows the flow and the pressure drop over Filter 1 for the entire 70-day start-up period.
-The repeating pattern (every 4 days) was caused by the backwash frequency.
-As each filter run progressed, the pressure drop (black) increased, mirrored by a decrease in the flow (grey) (Fig. 3).
-It was noted that each backwash was successful in restoring the pressure and flow to initial values.
+Figure 3 shows the flow and the pressure drop over Filter 1 for the entire 70 days start-up period.
+The repeating pattern (every four days) was caused by the backwash frequency.
+As each filter run progressed, the pressure drop (black) increased, and flow to initial values.
 During the first 40 days of the start-up period, the pressure drop increased more rapidly and to higher values during each filter run, indicating a progression in the clogging phenomenon.